pretix/pretix-docs/docs/topics/vouchers.md

 ![Page titled Vouchers, showing an overview of all vouchers that have already been created, options to search and filter vouchers, and buttons for creating or importing vouchers.](../assets/screens/vouchers/vouchers-all.png)

 Clicking the :btn-icon:fontawesome-solid-plus: Create a new voucher: button takes you to a dialog for creating a single new voucher code.
-This is useful for when you are planning to publish a single voucher code for multiple people to use.
+This is useful for when you are planning to publish a single voucher code that can then either be used by a single person or by multiple people.

 The :btn-icon:fontawesome-solid-plus: Create multiple new vouchers: button takes you to a dialog for creating multiple new vouchers.
 This dialog also gives you access to the email settings, allowing you to instantly send out vouchers via email after creating them.